PaulDelamare/Diwe_back/README.md

 Parameters :

-> Pass as parameter the id of the request to accept
+> Pass as parameter the id of the meal to delete

 Body :